zacanger/junk/README.md

 ## Configuration

-You can find the default configuration file with documentation for all available fields on the [GitHub releases page](https://github.com/alacritty/alacritty/releases) for each release.
+You can find the default configuration file with documentation for all available fields on the [GitHub releases page](https://github.com/zterm/zterm/releases) for each release.

-Alacritty doesn't create the config file for you, but it looks for one in the following locations:
+Zterm doesn't create the config file for you, but it looks for one in the following locations:

-1. `$XDG_CONFIG_HOME/alacritty/alacritty.yml`
+1. `$XDG_CONFIG_HOME/zterm/zterm.yml`
-2. `$XDG_CONFIG_HOME/alacritty.yml`
+2. `$XDG_CONFIG_HOME/zterm.yml`
-3. `$HOME/.config/alacritty/alacritty.yml`
+3. `$HOME/.config/zterm/zterm.yml`
-4. `$HOME/.alacritty.yml`
+4. `$HOME/.zterm.yml`

 ## Contributing

-A guideline about contributing to Alacritty can be found in the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.
+A guideline about contributing to Zterm can be found in the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.

 ## FAQ

 **_Is it really the fastest terminal emulator?_**

 Benchmarking terminal emulators is complicated.
-Alacritty uses [vtebench](https://github.com/alacritty/vtebench) to quantify terminal emulator throughput and manages to consistently score better than the competition using it.
+Zterm uses [vtebench](https://github.com/zterm/vtebench) to quantify terminal emulator throughput and manages to consistently score better than the competition using it.
 If you have found an example where this is not the case, please report a bug.